jadynlaila/Study_Group_Platform/Deliverables/Deliverable 5.md

 # Deliverable 5 - Group 7

-## Instructions

-In this deliverable, you should describe the architectural design of your system.
-Structure your deliverable using the following sections.
-See the [Team Project Instructions](https://canvas.nau.edu/courses/29116/pages/team-project-%7C-overview) for details about formatting.
-Check the lecture materials and perform additional research to produce a high-quality deliverable.
-As usual, if you have any questions, let me know.

 ## 1. Description

 StudySphere allows students to create and manage their account, as well as create, join, and manage study groups!
 When a student account is created, we store a lot of information about them such as their name, email, college, and groups that they are a member/owner of.
 Upon account creation, they are prompted to join a group chat to meet other students to study with!